Frank Batten

 Batten sold TeleCable (a multi-system cable TV company) in 1995 to TCI for $1 billion and the Weather Channel in 2008 to NBC Universal and two private equity firms for nearly $3.5 billion.

-Batten served as chairman of the Associated Press from 1982 to 1987.
+Batten was chairman of the Associated Press from 1982 to 1987.

 Early life

 Batten was born on February 11, 1927, to Frank Batten, a bank auditor, and Dorothy Martin Batten, the daughter of a wealthy Norfolk family.
 After the death of his father the following year, Batten and his mother moved in with his aunt and uncle, Fay and Samuel L. Slover.
 A Jewish native of Tennessee, Slover had taken ownership of a newspaper in Newport News, Virginia, which he sold in 1907 to buy what would become the Norfolk Ledger-Dispatch.
 Themselves childless, the Slovers raised young Frank as their own son.

 Batten attended the Culver Academies, a boarding school in Indiana, to graduate in 1945 and later attend the United States Merchant Marine Academy in Kings Point, New York.
 He received his undergraduate degree from the University of Virginia in Charlottesville, Virginia, where he was a member of Delta Kappa Epsilon fraternity.
 He then received his MBA from Harvard in 1952.